-The gorgeous island of Santorini is famous for its distinctive volcanic landscape, quaint whitewashed villages, and amazing sunsets.
-Although it's not one of the Greek islands best known for beaches, Santorini does have a good selection of noteworthy seaside spots.
+The dreamy island of Santorini is famous for its distinctive volcanic landscape, quaint whitewashed villages, and amazing sunsets.
+Although it's not one of the Greek Islands best known for beaches, Santorini does have a good selection of noteworthy seaside spots.

 Tucked away in sheltered coves and beneath sheer cliffs, Santorini beaches surprise visitors with distinctive landscapes and a peaceful ambience.
 The beaches come in an array of colors, resulting from the island's volcanic origins.
-The shoreline is generally covered with dark sand and pebbles formed from volcanic rock that has been worn away by gentle waves.
+Much of the island's shoreline is covered with dark sand and pebbles formed from volcanic rock that has been worn away by gentle waves.

 1. Kamari Beach

 This expansive five-kilometer-long black-sand beach delights visitors with its striking natural beauty and top-notch facilities.
 Amenities include public restrooms, showers, and beach gear rentals.

 A barren mountain called the Mesa Vouno shelters the southern end of the beach, creating a striking backdrop as deep-blue, crystal-clear waters lap up against the shore.